briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 ## 545.17   Defrauding creditors

-1. _(a)_ No person, with purpose to defraud one or more of the person’s creditors, shall do any of the following:
+1. _(a)_ No person, with purpose to defraud one or more of the person's creditors, shall do any of the following:

-    1. _(1)_ Remove, conceal, destroy, encumber, convey or otherwise deal with any of the person’s property.
+    1. _(1)_ Remove, conceal, destroy, encumber, convey or otherwise deal with any of the person's property.

-    2. _(2)_ Misrepresent or refuse to disclose to a fiduciary appointed to administer or manage the person’s affairs or estate, the existence, amount or location of any of the person’s property, or any other information regarding such property that the person is legally required to furnish to the fiduciary.
+    2. _(2)_ Misrepresent or refuse to disclose to a fiduciary appointed to administer or manage the person's affairs or estate, the existence, amount or location of any of the person's property, or any other information regarding such property that the person is legally required to furnish to the fiduciary.